videosdk-live/agents-quickstart/README.md

 # 🚀 VideoSDK AI Agent Quick Start

-This repository contains quick start examples for integrating AI-powered voice agents into VideoSDK meetings using different LLM providers (OpenAI, Google Gemini LiveAPI, and AWS NovaSonic). **Featured**: Complete **Agent to Agent (A2A)** multi-agent system implementation.
+This repository contains quick start examples for integrating AI-powered voice agents into VideoSDK meetings using different LLM providers (OpenAI, Google Gemini LiveAPI, and AWS NovaSonic). **Featured**: Complete **Agent to Agent (A2A)** multi-agent system implementation.and support for virtual avatars—realistic, lip-synced avatars that mirror speech in real time and give your AI agents a visual, human-like presence.

 ## What are VideoSDK AI Agents?